Communal Meal Sharing

 Hosting a gathering is an art which takes practice and requires certain levels of skill to be mastered.
 As such, hosting is a skill to be practiced with willingness to try with a spirit of adventure, daring and willingness to learn from others as well as our own mistakes.
 It is not enough to lay a table and put food out.
 The hosting party must be prepared to consider the needs of those attending.
 Likewise, it is the role of the guests to show appreciation, to have manners and display etiquette.

-Setting the Communal Table for Peace & Reconciliation
+Laying the Communal Table for PEACE & RECONCILIATION

 The table at which communitarians sup is the place where we lay down our arms and accept reconciliation if there has been conflict.
 Just sup.
 Resolution will come later at the Gestalts.
 The communal table is set for peace.
 There are no harsh words spoken, nor is sarcasm bantered about as a form of entertainment.